Manufacturing Under President Donald Trump

 oil-world-trade

-An infrastructure bill could do more for employment in the short term then dithering around the edges of the manufacturing sector by passing out favors to some companies that promise to keep jobs in America while threatening punishment on others.
-Steve Bannon’s trillion-dollar infrastructure plan actually makes sense if we can find workers that are capable of doing this type of work.
-Last I heard we were planning on deporting some of those people.
-There is a big difference for economic output between hiring existing-working crews to work than hiring new people who don’t have jobs.
-The job openings for construction jobs is growing every year with hours worked being at all-time highs for a reason.
+An infrastructure bill could do more for employment in the short term than dithering around the edges of the manufacturing sector by passing out favors to some companies that promise to keep jobs in America while threatening punishment on others.
+Steve Bannon’s trillion-dollar infrastructure plan makes sense if we can find workers capable of doing this work.
+Last I heard, we were planning on deporting some of those people.
+There is a big difference in economic output between hiring existing working crews to work and hiring new people who don’t have jobs.
+The job openings for construction are growing every year, with hours worked being at all-time highs for a reason.
 This is a reason why I like Bannon’s go great thesis to make sure we target areas of high unemployment of men of all ages.
 It might be wishful thinking with unemployment claims low and job openings above 5.5 million, but one can hope.

 full-time-workers

-I hope this article gives you some perspective on the state of manufacturing in America.
+I hope this article gives you some perspective on manufacturing in America.
 We have a new President, and we should pray for his success, as his success means America is doing great.

 Merry Christmas Bears !!!!